Barnet Property Investment: Best Buy-to-Let Areas 2025

 Average Monthly Property Sales in Barnet

-The data represents the average number of residential property sales per month across Barnet's postcode districts, based on transactions recorded over the past 3 months.
+The data represents the average number of residential property sales per month across Barnet's postcode districts.

 Rank | Area | Average Monthly Sales |